 What you need to know

-Outside of new hire enrollment or Annual Enrollment, you can only change your benefits if you have a qualified life event.
+Outside of new hire enrollment or Annual Enrollment, which takes place each fall, you can only change your benefits if you have a qualified life event.
 As a result of COVID-19, the IRS extended the deadline to change your benefits.
 If you experience a qualifying life event, you can now make a change to your benefits through 60 days after the end of the “National Emergency period.”
 The National Emergency period began March 4, 2020.
 The ending has not been announced.
 Notify Your Benefits ResourcesTM (YBR) to change your coverage.

 What is a qualified life event?